What to Expect When We Reopen

 Opening Oct.
 14, this is the first in a two-year series of collaborations between the Chrysler and the National Gallery.
 This installation brings together cubist masterpieces from both collections.

-America’s Eden: Thomas Cole and The Voyage of Life
+Thomas Cole: The Voyage of Life

 Opening Oct.
 21, the epic series from the Hudson River School painter Thomas Cole will join the Chrysler’s own Cole masterpiece, The Angel Appearing to the Shepherds.